haydenjameslee/unity-super-find/README.md

 `GameObject found = SuperFind.Find(string selector);`

-Returns the GameObject that first matches the given selector string, including inactive GameObjects.
+Returns the GameObject that first matches the given selector string in the active scene, including inactive GameObjects.
 If no GameObjects match the selector string, `null` is returned.

 #### SuperFind.FindAll

 `GameObject[] found = SuperFind.FindAll(string selector);`

-Returns all the GameObjects that match the given selector string, including inactive GameObjects.
+Returns all the GameObjects that match the given selector string in the active scene, including inactive GameObjects.
 If no GameObjects match the selector string, the returned list will be empty.

 ### Selectors